top of page

 It goes without saying that a healthy diet of REAL good food is so important right now.
 You're recovering, tired, possibly breastfeeding.
 Eat a variety of foods, all different colours.

-Liposomal Vitamin C (I like Altrient C) is the best form.
+Vitamin C in a buffered or ascorbate form is well tolerated.
 I took this for the first 6 weeks after both my vaginal and section delivery and healed very swiftly.

 Homeopathy